elizastarr/image_caption_generator/README.md

 Code for the second technical interview at PTTRNS.ai.

-This project was orignally completed as an assignment for a Deep Learning course at the Technical University of Eindhoven, and is based on the paper [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555) by Vinyals et al. in 2015.
+This project was orignally completed as a jupyter notebook assignment for a Deep Learning course at the Technical University of Eindhoven, and is based on the paper [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555) by Vinyals et al. in 2015.

 The Dataset
 ------------